-We check that the waste bottle has enough capacity (is over half empty), that the reservoir bottle is over half full, and that the biobin has enough capacity for waste.
+- That the waste bottle has enough capacity (is over half empty). - That the reservoir bottle is over half full. - That the biobin has enough capacity for waste.

 12. What steps are needed to set up the Biomek?
 What is the purpose of each of these?